-A 10 year old boy is brought to the clinic by his mother because of concerns that he is shorter than other children his age.
-He has an unremarkable past medical history.
-Family history reveals that Dad is 5'9'', mom is 5'4'' and dad first shaved at age 17.
+A 14 year old boy is brought to the clinic by his mother because of concerns that he is shorter than other children his age.
+He has a history of occasional constipation.
+Family history reveals that both parents are of average height and the 15 year old sister just had her first period.
 On examination, he is well appearing with no dysmorphic features.
-Plotting his growth reveals the following: All growth parameters are at the fifth percentile.
+Plotting his growth reveals the following: Height and weight have been following along the third percentile since infancy.

 Respiratory examination: Normal.